trunk-io/plugins/CONTRIBUTING.md

 ```

 Adding a plugin source lets users run `trunk check enable`, `trunk tools enable`, or
-`trunk actions enable` with from definitions in that plugin.
+`trunk actions enable` with definitions in that plugin.
 For more information, see our
 [docs](https://docs.trunk.io/docs/plugins).

 **Please review our [Testing Guide](tests/README.md) for info on writing and running tests.**